 CEVNI articles Proposed questions for test and EBA comments Sketch 65 The catalogue of questions should include a number of questions about distress signals but should not use this image.
 Sketches 66-67 66 -67 do not need to be tested - they are universal signs.
-Sketch 68 Group with berthing signs in Annex 7 section C Sketches 69-74 Group $69 - 74$ with $42 - 43$ Sketch 75 Group with 62 and 63
+Sketch 68 Group with berthing signs in Annex 7 section C Sketches 69-74 Group 69 - 74 with 42 - 43 Sketch 75 Group with 62 and 63

-A. GENERAL SIGNALS from each group $A - E$ .
+CEVNI articles Proposed questions for test and EBA comments Annex 6 - SOUND SIGNALS A. GENERAL SIGNALS There should be a question in each test from each group $A - E$.
 The catalogue should have a question for each signal.
-F. SIGNALS IN REDUCED VISIBILITY 2 of the 4 signals in F should be tested Anı nex 7 - WATERWAY SIGNS AND MARKING I. MAIN SIGNS The questions developed to test the signs found in this section will need to be images in context.
-Where available photographs could also be used.
-Group A1 to A11 and prepared a question on each.
-2 questions in the test Group A12 - A20 and prepare a question on each.
+F. SIGNALS IN REDUCED VISIBILITY 2 of the 4 signals in F should be tested Annex 7 - WATERWAY SIGNS AND MARKING I. MAIN SIGNS The questions developed to test the signs found in this section will need to be images in context.
+Where available photos could also be used.
+Group A1 to A11 and prepare a question on each.
+2 questions in the test Group $A12 - A20$ and prepare a question on each.
 1 question in the test.
 B. MANDATORY SIGNS Group B1 - B4 Group B5 - B10 C. RESTRICTIVE SIGNS Group all of section C with 1 question in the test D. RECOMMENDATORY SIGNS Group D together plus E1 and ask 1 question which must be in context.
-E. INFORMATIVE SIGNS E2- E4 Group E2 to E4 E5- E7 E5 to E7.1 All relate to berthing.
+E. INFORMATIVE SIGNS E2-E4 Group E2 to E4 E5-E7 E5 to E7.1 All relate to berthing.
+Questions need to focus on where a pleasure craft may or may not berth.
+E8, E11, E13-E27 Do not need to be included in the test. $E13 - 27.1$ do not need to be tested.
+II.
+AUXILIARY SIGNS E15 - 2/.1 do not need to be tested.